-I grew up in Perth and, as a child, lived and went to primary school in Bayswater.
-The Bayswater ("Baysey") Library was the first public library for which I had a library card in my name!
-I loved visiting it in my early teens, working out the Dewey decimal card catalogues and locating titles on the shelves.
+I grew up and went to school in the Perth suburb of Bayswater.
+The Bayswater (or "Baysey") Library was the first public library for which I had a card to loan books in my name.
+And I loved visiting it in my pre and early teens, working out the Dewey decimal card catalogues and locating titles on the shelves.